dmbarbour/glas/docs/GlasApps.md

 ## Regarding Filesystem, Network, Native GUI, Etc.

 I'm hoping to build most APIs above FFI and bgcall, reducing the development burden on the runtime.
 We should stick with the 'unpacked linear object' concept instead of references in each case.

-## First-Class Mutable State?
-Defer.

-Although the glas program model discourages first-class state and does not support it directly, it isn't difficult to implement an API for refs, heaps, arenas, or similar.
-A viable API:

-* `sys.ref.*` -
-  * `new() : Ref` - returns an abstract, runtime-ephemeral mutable reference or volume thereof, initially zero.
-  * `with(Ref, S) : [op(S) : [ref, ...]
-S', ...]
-S'` - apply operation after binding Ref to register 'ref', and perhaps also binding 'ref.\*' for ease of extensibility.

-This API binds static register names, but we could easily develop an API with dynamic keys.

-First-class state is convenient, but it does complicate static analysis.
-I'm hoping to discourage this feature until the glas system is more mature.

-## Futures, Promises?
-Tentative.

-A relatively useful API is to construct abstract `(Future, Promise)` pairs, such that we can defer assignment to the Promise, observe the assigned value through the Future, and also integrate nicely with GC.
-It is feasible to model channels in this manner, e.g. write a `(Data, Future)` pair into a promise.

-Unlike heaps, monotonic update gives futures a relatively simple behavior that is very amenable to parallelism and distribution.
-However, they're rather awkward across application boundaries - it becomes difficult to track distribution of futures, and a denial-of-service risk to assume promises are kept.
-Thus, I propose to restrict this API to within a runtime.

-A viable API:
-* `sys.promise.*` -
-  * `new : (Promise of T, Future of T)` - returns an associated promise and a non-linear future pair, both runtime-ephemeral.
-The promise is always linear, i.e. it may only be written once.
-Writing linear data to the promise will diverge.
-  * `new.linear : (Promise of T, Future of T)` - As `new` but returns a linear future and the promise accepts linear data when written.
-  * `read(Future of T) : T` - await a future.
-This diverges until the associated promise is assigned.
-  * `write(Promise of T, T)` - assign a promise.
-This data becomes immediately available within the current transaction (e.g. in case the associated future is read later or within a coroutine).
-It only becomes visible beyond the current transaction when committed.
-* `sys.refl.promise.*` -
-  * `called(Promise) : Promise | FAIL` - a pass/fail test on a Promise.
-Passes if a reader is diverging on the associated future, or after a 'call' operation.
-Otherwise fails.
-In context of backtracking, 'called' is weakly monotonic: it becomes 'pass' permanently only if observed to pass *and* the observing transaction commits.
-  * `call(Future) : Future` - This marks a Future as in-demand for purpose of a `called` check, even if the Future is subsequently forgotten.
-Idempotent and monotonic: once committed, 'called' will always pass, and 'forgotten' will always fail.
-  * `forgotten(Promise) : () | FAIL` - If a Future is garbage-collected and was never explicitly called, the associated promise is considered forgotten.
-Programs can drop forgotten promises as an explicit form of lazy evaluation.
-  * `fulfilled(Future) : Future | FAIL` - a pass/fail test on a Future for non-blocking reads.
-Passes if reading the Future will return immediately, fails otherwise.
-Does not otherwise observe the future.

-The use of linear types ensures promises aren't written more than once, and that future linear data isn't copied or dropped implicitly.
-Separation of promise and future provides capability security for reasoning about futures.
-The reflection APIs support non-blocking reads, laziness, cancellation, and integration with the garbage collector.

-*Note:* The 'read' and 'call' operations are pure enough for use in context of lazy evaluation, memoization, etc..
-Read cannot observe the state change, and 'call' can be understood as an annotation.
-But everything else is stateful.

 ## Time